Growing Spaces gives thanks to these non-profit organizations dedicated to food equity

 The Geothermal Greenhouse Project in Pagosa Springs has been actively supporting this effort through both produce donations and their efforts to increase the local food supply in a region where local growers face severe climate challenges.
 While donations continue through the Community Garden Dome, the Education Dome has transitioned to providing local produce to the community through the Pagosa Farmers Market.
 It will return to donating at the end of the market season and sell from the dome in the future.
-In the future, they will also resume the educational and community gardening experiences that have been part of their offering from the outset.
-The Innovation Dome, when complete will be a key component in the challenge of increasing the local food supply with its year-round aquaponic greenhouse production.
-The mission of the GGP is to educate the community in sustainable agricultural practices by producing food year-round using local renewable energy.
+At some point they will also be resume the educational and community gardening experiences that have been part of their offering from the outset.
+The Innovation Dome, when complete, will be a key component in the challenge of increasing the local food supply with its year-round aquaponic greenhouse production.
+The mission of the GGP is “to educate the community in sustainable agricultural practices by producing food year-round using local renewable energy.”
 This mission put the GGP in a perfect position to turn its efforts toward alleviating the food insecurity issues associated with the Covid-19 pandemic.

 Growing Spaces has also been actively supporting both the Food Coalition and the GGP through in-kind donations and harvesting the produce from our five Growing Dome Greenhouses to the food shares.
 In March 2020, we transitioned all of our domes to optimize food production and focus on crops that were most needed by the coalition.
 Our lead gardener Heather Gray, and her 27 years of experience in production farming, were integral to this effort.